galaxyproject/training-material/topics/assembly/tutorials/vgp_workflow_training/tutorial.md

 The following steps use PacBio {HiFi} and Illumina {Hi-C} data from baker's yeast ([*Saccharomyces cerevisiae*](https://en.wikipedia.org/wiki/Saccharomyces_cerevisiae)).
 The tutorial represents trajectory **B** from Fig. 1 above.
 For this tutorial, the first step is to get the datasets from Zenodo.
 Specifically, we will be uploading two datasets:

 1. A set of PacBio {HiFi} reads in `fasta` format.
-Please note that your HiFi reads received from a sequencing center will usually be fastqsanger.gz format, but the dataset used in this tutorial has been converted to fasta for space..
+Please note that your HiFi reads received from a sequencing center will usually be fastqsanger.gz format, but the dataset used in this tutorial has been converted to fasta for space.
-2. A set of Illumina {Hi-C} reads in `fastqsanger.gz` format.
+2. A set of Illumina {Hi-C} reads in `fastqsanger.gz` format (forward and reverse).

 ## Uploading `fasta` datasets from Zenodo